disha2101/1Stop_Internship_Codes/README.md

+## Internship from IIT-Kanpur -1Stop in collaboration with PlotMyData Company

-# EDA- Exploratory Data Analysis
+### EDA stands for Exploratory Data Analysis